The Basics: What is Scamity.com?

 Work With an Experienced Content Removal Attorney Today!

 If you or your business have been unfairly attacked, defamed, or cyberbullied on Scamity.com, and you would like it removed immediately, call the Reputation Lawyers of Minc Law today!
 The Minc Law team of highly-trained defamation removal lawyers know who to contact in order to secure a swift and effective takedown.

 We use all available tactics and resources to remove libel and online defamation from the Internet, including confronting the malicious posters and holding them directly accountable.
 Additionally, we will work closely with content managers, third-party arbitration services, and site administrators to pursue the most practical and effective takedown method.

 And, if all else fails, we will seek a court-ordered removal.

-When dealing with online defamation, time is of the essence, so call us at (216) 373-7706, or contact us online to schedule a free, no-obligation initial consultation.
+When dealing with online defamation, time is of the essence, so call us at (216) 373-7706, or contact us online to schedule a free, no-obligation initial consultation with an intake specialist.